Wildsong/docker-ArcGISWebAppBuilder/README.md

 The base Docker image is "node:11".
 Everything here works fine with Node 12, but I found source for a sample widget that flipped out with Node 12 so I backed off to 11 for now.
+WABDE requires at least 4.2 so we're good there.

 ## Prerequisites